sauljabin/kafka-streams-sandbox/README.md

 ## 1. Sentiment Analysis of Cryptocurrency Tweets

 > Copyright © 2021 Mitch Seymour.
 All rights reserved.
->
+[Mastering Kafka Streams and ksqlDB](https://github.com/mitch-seymour/mastering-kafka-streams-and-ksqldb).

 In this tutorial, we will explore the use case of algorithmic trading.
 Sometimes called high-frequency trading (HFT), this lucrative practice involves building software to evaluate and purchase securities automatically, by processing and responding to many types of market signals with minimal latency.
 To